 University Governance and Organization

-The governance of the University of Louisville is vested in its Board of Trustees, which exercises final jurisdiction over the University in accordance with the statutory authority of the Commonwealth of Kentucky.
+The governance of the University of Louisville is vested in its, which exercises final jurisdiction over the University in accordance with the statutory authority of the Commonwealth of Kentucky.
 The board consists of 16 “competent citizens of Kentucky”, each of whom is appointed by the Governor of Kentucky and serves a six-year term.
 In addition, one faculty member, one staff member and one student sit on the board as voting members.

-The 17th President of the University of Louisville is Dr. James R. Ramsey who was appointed in 2002.
-Members of his leadership team include the Executive Vice President and University Provost Dr. Shirley Willihnganz and other Executive Vice Presidents and Vice Presidents in areas as diverse as Institutional Advancement, Community Engagement, Athletics, Research, and Health Affairs.
+Dr. Neeli Bendapudi was named President of the University in April 2018.
+Members of her leadership team include the Executive Vice President and University Provost Lori Gonzalez and other Executive Vice Presidents and Vice Presidents in areas as diverse as Institutional Advancement, Community Engagement, Athletics, Research, and Health Affairs.

 The Redbook is the basic governance document of the University of Louisville.
 The Redbook covers: Organization and Operation of the Board of Trustees and the Board of Overseers; Organization and Operation of the University Administration; Organization and Governance of the Academic Programs; Faculty Personnel Policies; Staff Organization and Personnel Policies; Student Governance and Student Affairs Administration; and Revision of The Redbook.
 Some University-wide policies and procedures are outlined in The Redbook.
 Other policies and procedures mentioned in The Redbook are not part of The Redbook but must be consistent with The Redbook.
 Regarding policies of a particular school, contact the dean's office of that school.